Hidden Bullish and Oil Hidden Bearish Divergence Crude Oil

 Oil Hidden Bullish Divergence

-Crude Trading Hidden Bearish Divergence
+Oil Hidden Bearish Divergence Pattern

 Other popular technical indicators used are CCI indicator (CCI), Stochastic Oscillator, RSI and MACD.
 MACD & RSI are the best indicators.

-A good indicator to combine these oil setups is the moving average indicator using the moving average cross-over method.
+A good technical indicator to combine these oil setups is the moving average indicator using the moving average cross-over method.
 This will create a good trading strategy.

 Moving Average Crossover Technique